devreplay/linter-maintainer/README.md

-# Linter-Maintainer that make lint file automatically
+# Linter-Maintainer

+Suitable the linters for your style

 ## Usage

 ### 1. Install